aristot/sails-hook-sequelize/README.md

 # sails-hook-sequeliz
-Sails.js V1.4 hook to use sequelize ORM V5
+Sails.js V1.4 hook to use Sequelize ORM V6